Deanne Bergsma: Film

-Post Retirement
+Post-retirement

 After retiring in 1975 at Anthony Dowell's invitation she returned to Covent Garden as a guest artist in revivals of Ondine, The Firebird and as the Queen Mother in Dowell's production of Swan Lake.
 She also coached younger dancers in several of her former roles.
 She served for eight years as a member of the Royal Ballet's Board of Governors, which has oversight of the Royal Ballet companies in London and Birmingham and of both the junior and senior Royal Ballet schools.
 Until 2020 she served as a leading external examiner for the Royal Ballet schools.

 Personal life

 In 1968 she married Keith Grant, then General Manager of both the Royal Opera Company and the Benjamin Britten's English Opera Group.
 They have a son and a daughter.